sibabalwemosia24/alx-low_level_programming/0x0F-function_pointers/README.md

 0. Function prints name
 1. Function executes a function given as a parameter on each element of an array
 2. Function searches for an interger
 3. Program performs simple operations
+100. Programs prints the opcodes of its own main function